bitsn-team/POCProxy/README.md

 ========================
 POCProxy
 --------
-Miners need to modify the pool config in the jar file, winzip or winrar will be ok:
+Miners need to modify the pool parameters in the config directory: poolinfo.config.path should set to ABSOLUTE PATH of poolInfos.xml
-POCProxy.jar\BOOT-INF\classes\poolInfos.xml

 scavenger
 ---------